fluendo/recruitment/artificial-intelligence/ai_intern/README.md

-# RDI Tech Assessment: Artificial Intelligence Intern
+# AI Tech Assessment: Artificial Intelligence Intern

 ## What is this test about?